yuriboiii20-art/Task-Manager-ReactNative/README.md

 - **Automatic Redirection:** The root route ("/") automatically redirects to the home screen.
 - **Fallback:** Invalid routes are handled by the `+not-found` screen (though no such routes are present in the app - it's _technically_ impossible to get lost!).

+_... and so much more! set up the app locally and explore its features!_

 ## File Structure